MS La Superba

 La Superba was launched at Nuovi Cantieri Apuania in June 2001.
 After sea trials in December of that year, in March 2002 the ship was delivered to Grandi Navi Veloci, entering service between Genoa and Olbia.
 In the following years, the ship and her sister ship La Suprema were employed on different lines served by GNV, including the Genoa-Palermo route.
 Occasionally La Superba was also used for mini-cruises in the Mediterranean, especially in the New Year period.

 On 17 September 2004, around 20:00 hours, La Superba rammed Tirrenia's ferry Nuraghes while mooring in Olbia harbour.
 Nuraghes suffered damage to the bow, the bridge, and part of the stern; a lifeboat fell into the sea, while an inflatable raft remained hanging in midair.
 The accident was blamed on the command of La Superba, which did not require the support of a tug boat despite the bad weather.

 On 22 December 2009 La Superba, while moored in Genoa harbour, suffered a fire in the engine room.
 The fire was quickly put out by the crew, and the 1,570 passengers aboard were transferred to another ferry for the trip to Palermo.

 In February 2008, the Vietnamese Vinashin shipping company contracted with GNV to purchase both ships at the end of the summer, but the high cost for the sale ended the negotiations.
 La Superba and La Suprema remain in service for GNV, sailing on the routes between Sicily and Tunisia; La Superba is currently operated on the Genoa-Tunis route.

 In June 2023 a fire broke out on La Superba in Palermo port.
 At the time she was employed on the route between Napoli to Palermo.

-In July 2025 the vessel was beached at Aliaga for demolition.
+In July 2025 the vessel was beached at Aliağa for demolition.